GIXLabs/SAndC/Lab5/README.md

 	1. ✏️ Compute the resistance using Ohm's Law V=IR.
 	1. ✏️ What is the power dissipated in the strain gage?
 (P = IV or P=I<sup>2</sup>R).
 	1. Change power supply voltage to +5V Wait for 3 minutes.
-	1. ✏️ Measure/compute R = V/I.
+	1. Measure/compute R = V/I.
-	1. ✏️ What is resistance?
+	1. ✏️ What is the resistance?
 	1. ✏️ Did it change?
 	1. ✏️ Compute the power dissipated in the strain gage resistance
 	1. Reduce voltage to 1.0V.
 Wait 3 minutes.
 During this time, predict the current using both values of resistance.